 - Diverse dining options

-- Excellent community facilitie
+- Excellent community facilities

 - Family-Friendly: Patraix is highly valued for its family-friendly environment, with many amenities like supermarkets, schools, parks, and a hospital.